 Blue Ribbon Carriages Retirees

-Often times, Blue Ribbon Carriages retires its carriage horses to their drivers, former drivers, and/or handlers.
-They are never sold.
+Often times, Blue Ribbon Carriages retires its carriage horses to their drivers, former drivers and/or handlers.
 Many of our retired horses are working in Equine therapeutic centers around the country.
 While it may be time for them to retire from pulling a carriage, they actually stay healthier and happier with a job to do.

-How can you tell if a horse is content, and happy?
-Well, our veterinarians and trained equine handlers have ways to determine this.
-Our horses are always monitored for any signs of stress, fatigue, and/or anxiety.
+How can you tell if a horse is content and happy?
+Our veterinarians and trained equine handlers have ways to determine this.
+Our horses are always monitored for any signs of stress, fatigue and/or anxiety.
 We do not use any horse that is not content or is not fit to do this job.